OTS offers two types of Internet service, and many agencies will use a combination of these two services:

 OTS has the authority to issue domain names in the "la.gov" or "louisiana.gov" domain space, if needed.
 OTS can also run secondary Domain Name Services for your organization as a backup for the primary server, and there is no charge for this service.
 For additional information, refer to Domain Name Services or contact OTS Directory Services at email@example.com.

 Subscribers are encouraged to use private network addresses on their local networks due to the scarcity of Internet Protocol version 4 network addresses which requires the use of a firewall or other translation mechanism to translate the private addresses to public addresses for traffic bound for the Internet.
 OTS can provide a limited number of public IPv4 addresses to subscribers upon request.
 There is no charge for IP addresses; however, OTS does require detailed information regarding how a subscriber intends to use the addresses.
 When a subscriber cancels Internet Service, they will be required to relinquish those IP addresses within 30 days of cancellation.
 See Acquiring IP Addresses Guidance for additional information.

 OTS Internet Services are designed to provide connectivity only.
-While managed router and security services may be available, IWAY and INET do not include services like email, agency-specific DNS, or web services.
+Managed router and security services are available with IWAY but are not applicable for consolidated agencies.
+Services like email, agency-specific DNS, and web services are not included with any Internet services.
 Subscribers may purchase these services from OTS separately; or, if not included in the statewide IT consolidation, may set up their own services or contract with a commercial provider.

 |Description||Monthly Rate Per Mb|